Professional Golfers' Association of America: History

 The Association began with seven PGA Sections: Metropolitan, Middle States, New England, Southeastern, Central, Northwestern and Pacific.
 Today, there are 41 PGA Sections nationwide.

 From 1934 through November 1961, the PGA of America maintained a "Caucasian-only" membership clause in its bylaws.
 The clause was removed by amending its constitution.
 The previous year, it had voted to retain the clause, and had gained the ire of California Attorney General Stanley Mosk, who threatened to shut down the PGA in the state until the clause was removed.
 The 1962 PGA Championship was scheduled for Brentwood Country Club in Los Angeles, but the PGA moved it to Philadelphia at Aronimink.

 With an increase of revenue in the late 1960s due to expanded television coverage, a dispute arose between the touring professionals and the PGA of America on how to distribute the windfall.
 The tour players wanted larger purses, where the PGA desired the money to go to the general fund to help grow the game at the local level.
 Following the final major in July 1968 at the PGA Championship, several leading tour pros voiced their dissatisfaction with the venue and the abundance of club pros in the field.
 The increased friction resulted in a new entity in August, what would eventually become the PGA Tour.
 Tournament players formed their own organization, American Professional Golfers, Inc. (APG), independent of the PGA of America.
 After several months, a compromise was reached in December: the tour players agreed to abolish the APG and form the PGA "Tournament Players Division", a fully autonomous division under the supervision of a new 10-member Tournament Policy Board.
 The board consisted of four tour players, three PGA of America executives, and three outside members, initially business executives.
 It hired its own commissioner and was renamed the "PGA Tour" in the mid-1970s.

+Women were not allowed to be members of the PGA until 1977.

 In October 2014, PGA President Ted Bishop responded to Ian Poulter's criticism of the Ryder Cup captaincy of Nick Faldo and Tom Watson by calling Poulter a "lil' girl", which led to Bishop's firing.
 The PGA called Bishop's statements "unacceptable" and "insensitive gender-based".